srcML/srcML/doc/srcml_input.md

 source-code files, then the output is expected to be in srcML format.
 If the input is in srcML format, then the output is in source-code format.

-`--FILES_FROM_LONG`
-: Treats the input (either a file or URI) as a list of source files.
-Each file is separately translated and collectively stored into a single srcML archive.
-The list has a single filename on each line starting at the beginning of the line.
-Blank lines and lines that begin with the character '\#' are ignored.
-As with input and output files, using the character '-' in place of a file name takes the input list from standard input.

 `-LANGUAGE_FLAG_SHORT`, `--LANGUAGE_FLAG_LONG=<language>`
 : The programming language of the source-code file.
 Allowable values are C, C++, C\#, or Java.
 The language affects parsing, the allowed